Undergraduate Advising Office

 The information on the linked page will give you better understanding of what it takes to become a psychology major after you transfer to UW.
 We could not cover everything a transfer student should know, so please feel free to contact us at any time with your questions.

 Registration is quick and easy to do, but there are a lot of details to consider.
 Registration is conducted entirely online.
-You can follow the link from MyUW to get started.
+Discover more about the UW's registration process.

 Tutoring and Academic Assistance